fastlabel/fastlabel-python-sdk/README.md

 In the case of a task divided under the following conditions.

-dataset slug: image
+Dataset slug: video
-object name: cat.mp4
+Object name: cat.mp4
-split count: 3
+Split count: 3

 Objects are registered in the data set in the following form.

 - video/cat/1.mp4
 - video/cat/2.mp4
 - video/cat/3.mp4
-(omit)
-- video/cat/9.mp4

 In this case, SPLIT_VIDEO_TASK_NAME_PREFIX specifies `video/cat`.